pagethemage/fv-appt-platform-railway-fork-/README.md

 5. Set up your database:

     ```bash
-    python manage.py migrate
+    python3 manage.py migrate
     ```

 6. Create a superuser for admin access (optional):

     ```bash
-    python manage.py createsuperuser
+    python3 manage.py createsuperuser
     ```

 7. Run the development server:

     ```bash
-    python manage.py runserver
+    python3 manage.py runserver
     ```

 The API will be available at `http://localhost:8000`.

 ### Available Scripts